Featured image of post Open Build Service

 Install requirements

-Add repositories for specific openSuSE version
+Add repositories for specific openSuSE version:

-zypper ar http://download.opensuse.org/repositories/openSUSE:/Tools/openSUSE_15.0/ Tools
+sudo zypper ar https://download.opensuse.org/repositories/openSUSE:/Tools/openSUSE_15.6/ Tools

-zypper ar http://download.opensuse.org/repositories/devel:/tools/openSUSE_Leap_15.0/ devel:tools
+sudo zypper ar https://download.opensuse.org/repositories/devel:/tools/15.6/ devel:tools

 openSUSE Tumbleweed

-zypper ar http://download.opensuse.org/repositories/devel:/tools/openSUSE_Tumbleweed/ devel:tools
+sudo zypper ar https:///download.opensuse.org/repositories/devel:/tools/openSUSE_Tumbleweed/ devel:tools

-Install osc client and obs services
+Install osc client and obs services:

-zypper in osc obs-service-format_spec_file obs-service-set_version obs-service-obs_scm obs-service-source_validator
+sudo zypper in osc obs-service-format_spec_file obs-service-set_version obs-service-obs_scm obs-service-source_validator

 Setup